Book Review: Little Secrets

-Then one day close to Christmas they’re in a crowded place.
-She was distracted for just a moment.
+Then one day, close to Christmas, they’re in a crowded place.
+She’s distracted for just a moment.
 And that’s all the time it took to lose sight of her precious little boy.
-Sebastian was kidnapped by someone dressed in a Santa Claus suit.
+Sebastian was kidnapped by someone dressed as Santa Claus.

-Derek is busy with his business.
-And then a young girlfriend Marin finds out about.
+Derek is busy with his business and a young girlfriend, whom Marin learns about.
 She is seething with fury.
-Her private investigator is aware of this development and Marin finds the young girl on social media.
+Her private investigator is aware of this development, and Marin finds the young girl on social media.

 My Thoughts:

 I really enjoyed reading this book.
-As I love to read thrillers, puzzles to try and piece together, this book fit the bill nicely.
+As I love to read thrillers, which are like a puzzle to be pieced together.
+This book fits the bill nicely.

 About The Author:

-Jennifer Hillier imagines the worst about people, and then writes about it.
+Jennifer Hillier imagines the worst about people and then writes about it.
+This takes a certain type of person who can imagine horrible things and then live through writing about them.

 Jennifer Hillier also has a newsletter.
 You can sign up for it here.